 Community Impact +

 Most importantly, Dow understands this change will affect residents, neighbors and visitors who travel this roadway.
-We know there is a vital need for community input and feedback.
-This is why Dow is talking to residents, businesses, community leaders and others to hear their thoughts and concerns.

 Economic Impact +